Dug-F/HigherOrLowerReact/README.md

 </a>

 <br>

 <br>

+The app was originally written in vanilla javascript but was translated to React as a project to reinforce the React learning that took place on the course.
+So the project served both as a learning project for React but also as a case study in how to translate an existing javascript project to React.

+The first iteration implemented all the required functionality of the original javascript version, plus some stretch goals - the most significant being the ability to 'deselect' cards to go backwards through the cards that had previously been selected.

+However, implementation approach using useState and props flowed down to the child components meant that all 52 cards were being re-rendered when a single card was clicked on.
+Whilst the performance was not too badly affected, I was unsatisfied and wanted to find a solution which had more control over the re-renders of the cards.

+I therefore created a second iteration of the app which re-renders only the card clicked on and the previously selected card (to disable it).
+This took some figuring out, so I have included my personal notes on how this problem was solved at the end of this README in case anyone is interested.

 You can find a link to the deployed site above or at the right-side of this page.